exanx/simplexos/README.md

 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.```

-Generated code
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-IGNORE_WHEN_COPYING_END